Moderna seeks to be 1st with COVID shots for littlest kids

 The FDA will face some complex questions.

-But the vaccine proved between about 40% and 50% effective at preventing symptomatic COVID-19 during the trial.
+But depending on how researchers measured, the vaccine proved at best about 51% effective at preventing COVID-19 cases in babies and toddlers and about 37% effective in the 2- to 5-year-olds.
 Burton blamed the omicron variant’s ability to partially evade vaccine immunity, noting that unboosted adults showed similarly less effectiveness against milder omicron infections.
 While no children became severely ill during the study, he said high antibody levels are a proxy for protection against more serious illness — and the company will test a child booster dose.

+“That’s not totally out of the realm of what we would have expected,” said Dr. Bill Muller of Northwestern University, who helped with Moderna’s child studies.
+“Down the road I would anticipate it’s going to be a three-shot series.”

 Another issue: So far in the U.S., Moderna’s vaccine is restricted to adults.
 Other countries have expanded the shot to kids as young as 6.
-But months ago the FDA cited concern about a rare side effect, heart inflammation, in teen boys, and it hasn’t ruled on Moderna’s earlier pediatric applications.
+But while Moderna has filed FDA applications for older kids, too, the FDA hasn’t ruled on them.
+Months ago the agency cited concern about a rare side effect, heart inflammation, in teen boys, a concern that hasn’t been reported in much younger children.

+It’s not clear if FDA will consider Moderna’s vaccine for children of all ages now or focus first on the littlest.
+But Muller already has had lots of parents ask why shots were being tested in tots before older kids were vaccinated — and says pediatricians and pharmacists must be ready with answers.

-Burton said the FDA may consider its vaccine for children of all ages — but also might open it first to the youngest kids who have no other option.
-He said safety data from millions of older children given Moderna vaccinations abroad should help reassure parents.
+Burton said safety data from millions of older children given Moderna vaccinations abroad should help reassure parents.

 While COVID-19 generally isn’t as dangerous in youngsters as adults, some do become severely ill or even die.
 About 475 children younger than 5 have died from COVID-19 since the pandemic’s start, according to the CDC, and child hospitalizations soared at omicron’s peak.